 So what makes this keyboard so special?
 Well, it is the only low-profile, wireless, Bluetooth, and tenkeyless keyboard out there i.e from a reputable brand at least.
 That’s why it does happen to be a bit expensive.
 The keyboard is low to the surface, so it feels comfortable without a wrist rest.
 There are two rubber feet at the bottom if you want to adjust the angle.

-Overall, ergonomics feel good and the keyboard is comfortable to type on.
+Overall, the ergonomics feel good and the keyboard is comfortable to type on.
 The edges are smooth and don’t dig into your wrist.
 It has a pocket to store the wireless USB dongle.
 The round rubber media keys look unique, and the volume wheel looks good.
 However, it doesn’t feel the best as it has little resistance and tactility.
-This board still uses micro-USB which is a shame in 2020.
+This board still uses micro-USB which is a shame in 2021.

 The entire keyboard has a thin profile and a clean look.
 If you need something sleek, portable, and wireless, this is the one.
 Logitech’s GL Linear switches provide a great typing experience.
 The RGB also looks incredibly gorgeous.
 Unfortunately, Logitech is using ABS keycaps here which is a major disappointment.